Common coquí: Native distribution

-Distribution as an Invasive Species
+Invasive population distribution

 The species has been introduced to Colombia, Hawaii in the United States, and the Virgin Islands.
 It has become a densely populated invasive species in the Hawaiian Islands, where it was accidentally introduced in the late 1980s, most likely as a stowaway on potted plants, and quickly established itself on all four major islands.
-It is now considered a pest species by the State of Hawaii, and is on a list of 100 of the world's worst invasive alien species.
+It is now considered a pest species by the State of Hawaii, and in the year 2000 it was put on IUCN's list of 100 of the world's worst invasive species.
 As an invasive species, it can reach up to 91,000 individuals/ha, almost 5 times its maximum density in its native Puerto Rico.
 Higher densities in its invaded range are likely bolstered by a release from native predators, lack of interspecific competitors, and abundant food availability.
 In Hawaii, they have been found at a maximum of 1170 m above sea level.
 They were previously introduced in the Dominican Republic and to Louisiana and Florida, but these populations have now been eradicated.

 Common coquís in areas where their density exceeds 51,000/ha could consume over 300,000 invertebrates per night.
 Because of their large populations, Hawaii worries about both economic and ecological impacts.
 The common coquí currently costs this state nearly 3 million dollars a year.
 Its spread has been commonly through the nursery trade, and as a result many people are reluctant to buy plants from nurseries that might be infected.
 Those began to perform quarantines and de-infestations in order to improve their prospects.
 Coquis also affect real estate values in residential neighborhoods, as many refrain from buying houses where their sleep would be disturbed by the up to 73 dB call of the common coquí.